Dog Halloween Safety Tips 2025 | Dog Safety for the Spooky Season

 dog-trick-or-treating

-It’s best not to take your dog out trick-or-treating on Halloween.
+Trick-or-treating with dogs may not be the best idea.
 There will be a lot of people on the streets, and your dog may get too excited and try to jump on kids or potentially run away.

 If you’re handing out candy, make sure to keep your dog calm.
 Their instinct may be to bark at the doorbell.
 If your neighbourhood is especially busy with trick-or-treaters, the frequent knocking may make your dog anxious.